Facts about Scotland - highest, oldest, deepest, tallest

-Lots of facts about Scotland.
-Highest village, oldest tree, deepest loch, tallest cliff etc .
+Lots of facts - highest village, oldest tree, deepest loch, tallest cliff and more.
 Facts are 'chiels that winna ding', said Robert Burns.

 Facts about Scotland